nhanbernie/edu-bridge-client/docs/i18n-usage.md

 2. **Browser language** (navigator.language)
 3. **Fallback** (English)

-The language preference is automatically saved when changed via the LanguageSelector component.
+The language preference is automatically saved when changed via the EBLanguageSelector component.